iagoleal/iagoleal.github.io/projects.md

 to show the possibility of
 improvement in the convergence of multistage stochastic optimization problems that are fundamental to the Brazilian distribution of energy.
+We wrote two technical reports (in Portuguese) for these projects, which can be found [here](http://www.im.ufrj.br/bernardofpc/relatorios/Relatorio-20172018.pdf) and [here](http://www.im.ufrj.br/bernardofpc/relatorios/Relatorio-2019.pdf).

 <header class="subheading">
 <h2 id="hodge-jl">Hodge.jl</h2>